Bavlly/webTechnology/README.txt

 Our web-site shows all the courses that are taught at Utrecht University to all users of the website, providing information about all those courses, the user can log in to the system, enabling them to enroll or un-enroll for courses.
 There is also an option for new users to register themselves to the system, enabling future logins.
-A user is not allowed to change their academic level or which program they are following, this information will be set at the registration of a user and cannot be changed manually by the user.
+A user is allowed to change his or her firstname, lastname, email and password, however he or she is not allowed to change their student id, academic level or which program they are following, this information will be set at the registration of a user and cannot be changed manually by the user.

 .